MamangRust/monolith-payment-gateway-grpc/README.md

 - 📥 **Loki** — Log aggregation system for collecting and querying logs.
 - 📤 **Promtail** — Log shipping agent that sends logs to Loki.
 - 🔧 **OTel Collector** — Vendor-agnostic collector for receiving, processing, and exporting telemetry data (metrics, traces, logs).
+- 🖥️ **Node Exporter** — Exposes system-level (host) metrics such as CPU, memory, disk, and network stats for Prometheus.

 ----